 Time management can be a problem for many college students.
 Whether you get tutoring or not, you might find it hard to complete all of your tasks.

-However, one study found that students who perceived greater control of their time tend to get higher grades.
-Time management behaviours were fairly similar for all of the participants in the study, regardless of age, gender, and other factors.
+However, one study found that students who perceived greater control of their time tended to get higher grades.
+Time management behaviors were fairly similar for all of the participants in the study, regardless of age, gender, and other factors.

 Managing your time in college isn’t easy, but some time management tips can help.
 Then, you can enjoy life as a college student and keep your grades up.

 Goal setting and planning

 Before you can improve your time management, you need to set goals.
 Consider what you need to do this week, month, and semester.
 Create a list of every task you need to complete in a certain time.

 Then, you can set objectives for the entire week or month.
 Use the SMART goal system to choose a long-term goal that is specific, measurable, attainable, relevant, and time-based.
 The system can help you set goals and plan so that you can meet those goals.

 Once you have goals in mind, you can start to manage your time.
 Figure out which assignment you need to complete first and what tasks can wait.
 Make a plan for what you’ll work on in your study sessions.

 Stick to that plan as best as you can, and adapt as necessary.
 If a new assignment comes up, you can shift your schedule to accommodate it.
 Then, you won’t miss an important deadline, and you can complete all of your assignments on time.

 As you figure out what to focus on each week, you can master your organizational skills.
 But to really help you, create a routine that you can follow throughout the semester.
 Consider when you have class and when you have long breaks where you can study.